drishyatm/REACT_CYPRESS/README.md

 # REACT_CYPRESS
 Cypress is a powerful end-to-end testing framework that aims to simplify testing by making it easier to set up, write, and debug tests.
-This document will guide you through the process of setting up Cypress and using it for testing a web application.
+This document will guide you through the process of setting up Cypress and using it for testing a web application called evershop

 # Prerequisites
 - Node.js installed on your machine (https://nodejs.org/en/)